Cristian-Emil/Cristian-Emil/README.md

 E.N.
 - Hi, I’m Cristian-Emil
 - I am a manual tester who use Postman and Jira.
 I want to evolve towards automatic testing.
-- I’m interested in learn Java under Selenium , Maven and TestNG and Python under Selenium
+- I’m interested in learn Java under Selenium , Maven, TestNG, Cucumber and in same time Python with Selenium (both for autoamtion testing)
 - I’m currently focus on learning Java - Selenium & Cucucmber, Python - Selenium
 - I’m looking to collaborate for training in Java-Selenium ( automation testing for different web page, sites, files, etc. ) & Cucumber
 - I’m looking to collaborate for training in Python-Selenium ( automation testing for different web page, sites, files, etc. )